A Parallel Vector-form $LDL^\top$ Decomposition for Accelerating Execution-time-certified $\ell_1$-penalty Soft-constrained MPC: Introduction

-Another issue for the online MPC setting is the possible infeasibility arising from disturbances or modeling errors that may drive the system state into a region where the MPC problem becomes infeasible.
-To avoid possible MPC controller failure, a common approach is to use soft-constraint MPC schemes which introduce slack variables to soft the constraints and add the penalty term of corresponding slack variables into the MPC cost function.
-One desired feature, for a soft-constrained MPC scheme, is to exactly recover the same solution when the original hard-constrained MPC problem is feasible.
-To achieve this \textit{exact recovery}, the $\ell_2$ quadratic penalty method requires that the penalty parameter has to be infinite. \textit{The exact penalty function} method such as the $\ell_1$-penalty method \cite{kerrigan2000soft}, avoids this issue and only requires the penalty parameter to be finite and larger than the dual norm of the corresponding optimal Lagrange multiplier.
-This exact recovery power of \textit{the exact penalty function} method stems from the introduction of non-smoothness to the associated QP \cite{kerrigan2000soft}.
-However, this introduces numerical challenges, not to mention the execution-time analysis for the resulting non-smooth QP.
+The latter arises from disturbances or modeling errors driving the system state into a region where the MPC problem becomes infeasible.
+To prevent such MPC failures, a common approach is to use soft-constraint MPC schemes that introduce slack variables to soften the constraints and add a penalty term of corresponding slack variables into the MPC cost function.
+Soft-constrained MPC formulations usually make solving the corresponding QP more computationally expensive and complicated.
+For example, \cite{kerrigan2000soft} introduced the $\ell_1$-penalty into soft-constrained MPC formulations and claimed that the $\ell_1$-penalty enjoys \textit{exact recovery} (that is, exactly recovers the same solution when the original MPC problem is feasible) without requiring the penalty parameter to be infinite, unlike the $\ell_2$-penalty.
+However, the $\ell_1$-penalty leads to a non-smooth QP \cite{kerrigan2000soft}, which is usually more complicated to solve.